new host

 What else ...

-We, Ray and Angela, are married and our two adult children have already left home, so the house is generally quiet and relaxed.
+We are Ray and Angela, a married couple living in the countryside just outside Cork City.
+Our two adult children have already left home, so the house is generally quiet and relaxed.

 In our spare time we enjoy travelling, skiing, kayaking, cycling, hill walking and exploring Ireland in our campervan.
-We enjoy hearing about other people’s travel experiences and often exchange ideas about interesting places to visit.
+We are always interested in hearing about other people’s travel experiences and learning about places around the world.

-We enjoy cooking and eating good food, usually based around meat, dairy, fruit and vegetables sourced from local regenerative or organic farms.
-We also enjoy trying dishes from different cuisines and often find that visitors introduce us to new foods from their home countries.
+We enjoy cooking and good food, usually based around meat, dairy, fruit and vegetables sourced from local regenerative or organic farms.
+We also enjoy discovering dishes from different cuisines and learning about food traditions from other countries.

 We share the property with several semi-feral cats who gradually adopted us.
 Arthur arrived first, followed by Mrs Arthur and their two adventurous offspring, Ollie and Suzy.
-They are still a little wild but becoming friendlier all the time.
+They are still a little wild but becoming friendlier over time.

 The atmosphere here is generally peaceful and independent.
-Because the guest cabin is separate from the house, visitors usually have plenty of personal space while still being part of the household environment.
-Many helpers enjoy relaxing in the garden, spending time in nature or using the sauna after a day outdoors.
+The guest cabin is separate from the house, so visitors have their own space while still being part of the overall environment of the property.
+The setting suits people who enjoy nature, quiet surroundings and spending time outdoors.

 A little more information